 Tramal is the preferred drug.
-Typically 1-2 tablets, 4 hourly as required.
+Typically one tablet three hourly as required.
 Tramal is not always perfect, it can cause nausea or hallucinations, and can't be used with high doses of some anti-depressants.
-It seems more effective and less habit forming than Endone.
+It seems better and less habit forming than Endone.